88-degrees/Book-of-Changes/appendix01s1.md

 <a id="p-215"/>

-4. 'If he take the initiative, he goes astray:' -- he misses, that is, his proper course.
-'If he follow,' he is docile, and gets into his regular (course).
+4. 'If he take the initiative, he goes astray:' -- he misses, that is, his proper course. `If he follow`, he is docile, and gets into his regular (course).
 'In the south-west he will get friends:' -- he will be walking with those of his own class.
 'In the north-east he will lose friends:' -- but in the end there will be ground for congratulation.

-5. 'The good fortune arising from resting in firmness' corresponds to the unlimited capacity of the earth.
+5. `The good fortune arising from resting in firmness` corresponds to the unlimited capacity of the earth.

 <a id="fr_127"/>[III](#fn_127).

 1. In [**䷂ Zhūn**](e5b1afzhun.md) we have the strong (**☰ Qián**) and the weak (**☷ Kūn**) commencing their intercourse, and difficulties arising.

-2. Movement in the midst of peril gives rise to 'great progress and success, (through) firm correctness.'
+2. Movement in the midst of peril gives rise to `great progress and success, (through) firm correctness.`

 <a id="p-216"/>